 Address: Basement, 3 Driver Ln, Melbourne

 Tiny alleyway?
 Check.
 Tiny entrance?
 Check.
 Staircase underground?
 Check.
 Located in the vault of the old Money Order Office of the heritage GPO building, Beneath Driver Lane is a beautiful underground venue.
-Although not exclusively a bar, Beneath Driver Lane has earned their position on this list due to their extensive drinks menu and the expertise with which they craft their cocktails.
+Although not exclusively a bar, Beneath Driver Lane has earned its position on this list due to its ever-changing menu and the expertise with which they craft their cocktails.

 Choose from one of their specialty cocktails or design your own martini, finished with liquid nitrogen.
-Alternatively, if you prefer spirits, sample one of their whisky flights or enjoy top-shelf wine in the private tasting cellar.
+Alternatively, if you prefer spirits, sample one of their whisky flights or enjoy top-shelf wine from their wine bar or in their private tasting cellar.

 House of Correction